Tuteria/Frontend-Assessment/README.md

 4. Add relevant tests where necessary for the frontend.
 5. Host the whole application on a production URL e.g. Heroku, Vercel, Netlify, AWS, Digitalocean e.t.c

-**Follow these steps to start the app **
+***Follow these steps to start the app***

+To get the project up and running, you need to have Node, Lerna, and npm or yarn installed globally.
+Python3 and poetry which is the package manager used by python also need to be installed globally.

+Once you've cloned the repo, simply run the below command to install all the dependencies

+> yarn bootstrap or npm run bootstrap (yarn preferably)

 Frontend is located in packages/www
 Endpoints are located in packages/www/api

+Locate "settings.py" in  "data-layer/data-layer/" and include the database url

 Locate  "env.local.sample" in packages/www and rename it to ".env.local"
 Fill in the variables in the renamed file

-NOTE:
-"HOST_URL" and "NEXT_PUBLIC_HOST_URL" should be the same. for example 'http://localhost:3000'
+*NOTE:*

-"ADMIN_TOKEN" and "NEXT_PUBLIC_ADMIN_TOKEN" should be the same.
+".env.local" is how NextJs load env variables "ADMIN_TOKEN" and "NEXT_PUBLIC_ADMIN_TOKEN" should be the same.

-Navigate to the data-layer directory and run:

-1. poetry install
+Locate  "env.sample" in packages/www/prisma and rename it to ".env" Fill in the variables in the renamed file
+*NOTE:*
+prisma client couldn't load env outside prisma/ folder

-2. poetry run alembic revision --autogenerate -m "Added tables"
-3. poetry run alembic upgrade head
+**Navigate to the data-layer directory and run:** poetry install poetry run alembic revision --autogenerate -m "Added tables" poetry run alembic upgrade head

-Navigate back to the root of the project and run:
+**Navigate back to the root of the project and run:**
 1. yarn next:app db:update
 2. yarn next:app db:generate

+**While in the root of the project, to ensure databse has been correctly setup run:* yarn next:app test

+*Note:*
+Tests will fail if database has not been correctly set up.

+**To get sample records in db run:** yarn next:app db:seed

+**Finally run:**
-3. yarn next:app build
+1. yarn next:app build
-4. yarn next:app start
+2. yarn next:app start

+App will be ready on : *http://localhost:3000*

-Password for admin is "password"
+Password for admin is "password".